Literacy

 "The Leaders of Literacy have put in place a range of initiatives to develop a love of reading amongst students.
 The library is a bright and attractive space."

-HASJW uses a programme called NGRT to test students' reading age (More information is available here).
+HASJW uses a programme called NGRT to test students' Reading Ages (More information is available here).
 The test is made up of two parts: sentence completion (which measures decoding with some element of comprehension); and passage comprehension (which measures a range of comprehension skills of increasing difficulty).

 Students who read routinely for pleasure often have reading ages higher than their actual age.
 Some students have reading ages lower than their actual age (e.g. they might be 14 years old but have a reading age of 13, because their language skills are under-developed.)
 These students receive extra support in school.
-Please, see attached document on our Literacy Interventions for these students.
+Please see below for a list of the interventions we offer.

 In May 2023, the Harris Federation audited our literacy provision.
 The audit report said: